mag1024/bosch-alarm-mode2/README.md

 #### Authentication
 - For all panels, make sure that your Automation Passcode is set to a passcode that is at least 10 characters long.
 - For B and G series panels, set the "Automation Device" to "Mode 2", and use just your automation code for authentication.
 - For Solution panels, use your user code for authentication.
-The user code needs to have the "Master code functions" authority.
+The user code needs to have the "master code functions" authority.
 - For AMAX panels, use both your automation code and your user code for authentication.

 Full documentation of the API can be requested from